 Should you start with Atelier Ryza: Ever Darkness & the Secret Hideout?

 Atelier Ryza is a brand new Atelier game for PS4, Nintendo Switch, and PC that aims to be a reboot for the series.
-Every bit of gameplay so far has been impressive and it looks like the first game in years to actually look ahead when it comes to visuals and scope.
-While this is definitely going to be a great entry point since it is a brand new entry with no baggage, the sequel is even better.
+Every change and addition to the core gameplay has been impressive and was the first game in years to actually feel like a big step ahead for visuals and scope.
+While this is definitely a great entry point since it is a brand new entry with no baggage, the sequel is even better.
 If you already own Atelier Ryza, you can safely start with it though because it is well worth your time and a great way to get into this series.
 It already converted many newcomers into fans since release.

-As with the Arland games, Gust and Koei Tecmo are bringing Atelier Ayesha: The Alchemist of Dusk, Atelier Escha & Logy: Alchemists of the Dusk Sky, and Atelier Shallie: Alchemists of the Dusk Sea to PS4, Nintendo Switch, and PC.
-These ports are releasing in Japan this December with an English release set for January 14, 2020.
-I vastly prefer the Dusk trilogy in both aesthetic and music to the Arland series but if you want to wait it out for ports of these games on current systems, Atelier Ayesha is the best entry point for sure.
-These releases will include most of the paid DLC from the PS3 and PS Vita releases that includes new costumes, bosses, playable characters, and more.
+As with the Arland games, Gust and Koei Tecmo brought Atelier Ayesha: The Alchemist of Dusk, Atelier Escha & Logy: Alchemists of the Dusk Sky, and Atelier Shallie: Alchemists of the Dusk Sea to PS4, Nintendo Switch, and PC.
+I vastly prefer the Dusk trilogy in both aesthetic and music to the Arland series and Atelier Ayesha from this trilogy is the best entry point for sure.
+These releases include most of the paid DLC from the PS3 and PS Vita releases that includes new costumes, bosses, playable characters, and more.

 The future of the Atelier series